myscriptbox-org/ssh-man/README.md

     link valid          : invalid
 The command also verifies if the password is valid and if the link is valid.

+### remote-account [obj] -link
+This command will link the device to a remote account.
+Example:
+    **ssh-man** remote-account john@doe.com -link
+This is effected by copying the public own key to the authorized keys in the remote account.
+The result is that you may login from this device into the account on the other device without supplying a password.

+### remote-accounts -unlink
+This command unlinks all remote accounts in the database.

+### remote-accounts -verify-links
+This command verifies the links for all remote-accounts in a database.

+### remote-accounts -link
+This command links all the remote accounts in the database.

 ### remote-accounts -delete-pwd
 This command deletes all the passwords for the remote accounts from the database.
 It does not delete their links, however.